If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Does Vinegar Remove Soap Scum?

-1. Heat vinegar: Heat ½ cup of distilled white vinegar in the microwave.
+1. Heat: Microwave ½ cup of white vinegar until warm.

 Is Limescale the Same as Soap Scum?